aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

-Gets and sets character separator of sql script.
+character separator of sql script.
 Only can be ' ' or '\\n'.
 If the

 **Returns:**
 char